jaxsonpd/etc/C Style Guide.md

 - All files end with one blank new line.

+- Mathmatical and assignments expresions will always have a space between numbers/values and operators
 - Brackets will be used even when optional unless it reduces readability (in some mathmatical expressions for example).
 ```c
 int y = 4 + (5 * 6); // Good